-Failure to Comply: Guests found in violation of University or Residential Life policies may be asked to leave immediately and/or may be banned from campus.
-Hosts will be held accountable for their guest's behavior and, in the event of a policy violation by a guest, may be subject to loss of guest privileges, educational sanctions, probation, or other judicial sanctions.
+Failure to Comply: In light of the ongoing health emergency, guests found in University housing areas during the time of curtailed visitation or who appear otherwise to be in violation of University or Residential Life policies will be directed by staff to leave campus immediately and/or may be banned from campus.
+Resident hosts will be held accountable for guest presence and behavior and may be subject to loss of guest privileges, educational sanctions, probation, or other disciplinary sanctions.
 The Office of Residential Life reserves the right to limit or restrict guest visitation privileges during high activity periods and during break/close-down periods (i.e. Homecoming, Spring Weekend, Special Events, Mid-term and Final Exams).

 Weapons, Ammunition, and Explosives

 All weapons, knives, pellets, BB guns, firearms, ammunition, hunting arrows, potentially injurious war souvenirs, explosives, fireworks, firecrackers, highly flammable materials, dangerous chemicals and the like are prohibited.